 When bringing an issue through committee, you have to handle it properly, like it’s your baby.
 At this point, there’s a small number of people who have a lot of control over whether it will be discussed and how it will be modified.
 Sometimes, the committees will make a symbolic action on an issue or bill to briefly consider it, but moreso to give the appearance that they’re looking into that issue.

 But all of these committee actions can provide you leverage that you can use or barter for.
 Though if you have influence on the committee, there are several tactics you could use that you really wouldn’t want to use.
-Direct tactics that waste someone’s time, which would lead to frustration.
+Direct tactics that waste someone’s time or neutralize their expenditure of political capital may lead to frustration.

 Time & Energy